siliconMagic/python/README.md

 python
 ======

-Python source code for learning
+Python source code for learning python easily and efficiently.